Boom Boom (Rye Rye song): Music video

 A video for "Boom Boom" was released on Rye Rye's official VEVO account on March 22, 2012.
 The video depicts Rye Rye in colorful clothing and hairstyles, battling digital foes in Street Fighter X Tekken fashion, and riding a dolphin equipped with laser cannons.Selena Gomez and Florence + The Machine directors, Georgie Greville and Geremie Jasper of Legs Media directed the video for "Boom Boom".

 Rap-Up called it "action packed", praising the video game theme as appropriate compared with the electronic tone of the music.
 Global Grind noted that the music video's imagery paralleled classic video games.
-They compared Rye Rye's dancing style to Dance Dance Revolution of arcade nostalgia, her dolphin riding to Ecco the Dolphin, and the Rainbow dragon fought as a "final boss" as reminiscent of Space Invaders.
+They compared Rye Rye's dancing style to Dance Dance Revolution of arcade nostalgia, her dolphin riding to Ecco the Dolphin, and the rainbow dragon fought as a "final boss" as reminiscent of Space Invaders.
 Global Grind called the video, "unique", "soooo Rye Rye", and "super cool".
-Marc Hogan, a writer for Spin, praised the atmosphere of the video, from the swirling chess boards to the Super Mario Brothers-inspired underwater terrain to the inevitable shirtless male dancers.
+Marc Hogan, a writer for Spin, praised the atmosphere of the video, from the swirling chess boards to the Super Mario Bros.-inspired underwater terrain to the inevitable shirtless male dancers.
 Hogan noted that the music video, while visually extravagant, was likely to net her Nicki Minaj comparisons due to the two having similar artistic styles that challenge the boundaries of pop music.
 Hogan stated in another review of "Boom Boom" that "It's not necessarily the rapper's best work, but it's solid bubblegum pop that aims toward the lowest common denominator without erasing her distinctive personality entirely — a difficult feat."